ESIG - header certified

 It can take from a few minutes to a few hours for Microsoft 365 (Office 365) to apply changes to the distribution list membership.
 It means that if you add signatures to members of a distribution group, recently added users might not get their email signatures right away.
 As soon as the changes are propagated in your tenant, new users will get signatures.
 Learn more in our Knowledge Base

-11. Does Sent Items Update affect the performance of my Office 365/Microsoft 365 tenant in any way?
+12. Does Sent Items Update affect the performance of my Microsoft 365 (Office 365) tenant in any way?

 No, not at all.
-Sent Items Update is a service that is hosted by CodeTwo on Azure servers (just like CodeTwo Email Azure Service) and it is totally independent of your mail flow and the functioning of your Office 365 (Microsoft 365) tenant - it's a parallel pipeline that has no influence on your email processing and delivery time.
-Moreover, Sent Items Update does not require any service accounts to operate as the entire authentication and authorization process uses OAuth 2.0.
-To sum up – if there is any overhead incurred by the Sent Items Update feature, it's a job for our servers, not yours.
+Sent Items Update resides within the CodeTwo cloud service in Azure and is totally independent of your mail flow and the functioning of your Microsoft 365 tenant - it's a parallel pipeline that has no influence on your email processing and delivery time.
+Moreover, Sent Items Update does not require any service accounts to operate, as the entire authentication and authorization process uses OAuth 2.0.
+To sum up, if there is any overhead incurred by the Sent Items Update feature, it's a job for our servers, not yours.

 Yes, it does.
 Refer to the next question for more information.

-16. Do you need to enter your Office 365/Microsoft 365 global admin credentials in CodeTwo Email Signatures 365?
+15. Do you need to enter your Microsoft 365 (Office 365) global admin credentials in CodeTwo Email Signatures 365?

-No. CodeTwo software uses the OAuth 2.0 authorization protocol to establish a connection with Office 365 (Microsoft 365), so it does not store or process your credentials at any point.
+No. CodeTwo software uses the OAuth 2.0 authorization protocol to establish a connection with Microsoft 365, so it does not store or process your credentials at any point.
 Whenever you're asked to authenticate, the dedicated Microsoft sign-in page opens, and you sign in there.

 Yes, Transport Layer Security 1.2 is fully supported.

 Yes, CodeTwo Email Signatures 365 supports adding signatures to digitally signed (S/MIME) and encrypted messages (including messages that contain sensitivity labels).
-Client-side signatures are added directly in Outlook for Windows, Outlook for Mac and OWA as you type an email, which means that after you send the email, the signature is encrypted together with the entire message.
-In the case of server-side signatures, the encryption needs to be performed server-side as well, by using mail flow rules, after emails are routed through the CodeTwo Email Azure Service to get a signature.
+Outlook (client-side) signatures are added directly in Outlook desktop, mobile and OWA as you type an email, which means that after you send the email, the signature is encrypted together with the entire message.
+In the case of cloud (server-side) signatures, the encryption needs to be performed in the cloud as well, by using mail flow rules, after emails are routed through CodeTwo to get a signature.
 Learn more

 No, it depends on how you want the software to add signatures.
-In client-side mode, signatures are added directly in Outlook, so additional routing through CodeTwo services does not occur.
-If you want to use server-side signatures (in combo mode or server-side mode), then your emails need to be relayed through the CodeTwo Email Azure Service to get signatures.
+In Outlook (client-side) mode, signatures are added directly in Outlook, so additional routing through CodeTwo does not occur.
+If you want to use cloud (server-side) signatures (in combo or cloud mode), then your emails need to be relayed through the CodeTwo service to get signatures.
 Since the service resides in Microsoft Azure, your emails never leave Microsoft’s datacenters in the process.
 No matter which signature mode you use, your emails are neither stored anywhere nor read by anyone at CodeTwo.
 Learn more about safety

 Contact ID and Tenant Association ID are two identification numbers used by CodeTwo Customer Success team to verify that the person contacting us is in fact authorized to access sensitive subscription details and company information.